Global People Power’s Constitution requires your input. To help create the constitution, please join our Constitution Forum.

 Reform or revolution?

 Global People Power may not satisfy that part in us which still desires to “crush the system” by brutalising those who preside over it.
-Our purpose however, is to provide what most people want, the power to directly influence their world and in a way that is transparent, open and free from undue influence and not to be surreptitiously undermined.
+Our purpose however, is to provide what most people want, the power to directly influence their world and in a way that is transparent, open and free from undue influence and to not be surreptitiously undermined.
 Global People Power could help to upgrade, reform and legitimise existing national and local forms of governance around the world.
-It would be hard to consider the achievement of this ambitious mission, the goal of local to global suffrage, as anything other than a revolutionary paradigm shift.
+It would be hard to consider the achievement of this ambitious mission, the goal of local to global suffrage as anything other than a revolutionary paradigm shift.

 The challenge of new ideas